 Let’s look at a couple more.

-Thanks for your attention everyone.
-Here’s a summary of everything we spoke about today.
+Thank you so much for your attention.
+Here’s a final summary of everything we spoke about today.

-I discuss many of these in my new book Period Repair Manual.
-It’s available on Amazon, iTunes, etc.
+I discuss many of these endometriosis treatments in my book Period Repair Manual.